opentripplanner/otp-ui/README.md

 ### Storyshot testing

 This repo utilizes the [Storyshot](https://storybook.js.org/docs/react/workflows/snapshot-testing) Storybook addon to perform snapshot tests of every story in this monorepo.
-Whenever the script `yarn unit` is ran, the Storyshot addon will be included along with all the other tests.
+Whenever the script `pnpm unit` is ran, the Storyshot addon will be included along with all the other tests.
 It will compare the initial output of every story to the saved snapshot of that story.
 This provides a quick way to make sure nothing drastic has changed and that every single story is able to initially render without an error.
 Storyshot doesn't snapshot all possible changes that can be done while interacting with story components.
-Often times these snapshots will need to be updated and that can be accomplished by running `yarn unit -u`.
+Often times these snapshots will need to be updated and that can be accomplished by running `pnpm update-snapshots`.

 ## Stack